 A student organization may appeal to CSA any denial or termination of registration by the Office of Student Life.
 An appeal must be initiated within 30 days of a student organization's receipt of the notice of registration denial or termination.
 All such appeals should be directed in writing to the CSA Fiscal Coordinator (or designee), who will forward them to the chair of CSA.
 All decisions by CSA will serve as the final authority on such matters.

-5 Updating the student organization online registration page must occur within 30 days of any change to this information.
+&lt;sup>3 Updating the student organization online registration page must occur within 30 days of any change to this information.

-6 This is not intended to preclude bringing to campus contracted, outsourced programs.
+&lt;sup>4 This is not intended to preclude bringing to campus contracted, outsourced programs.